Technical Article

 3. Improper Brake or Clutch Selection

-• Insufficient thermal margin
+• Insufficient thermal margin for the duty cycle

 4. Mechanical Inconsistencies in the Web Path